min2ha/ukwa-site/content/target/31594/index.en.md

   "start_date": "2018-03-29T09:00:00Z"
 }

-# Cymdeithas Cyfarwyddwyr Addysg Cymru | Association of Directors of Education in Wales (ADEW)

 The Association of Directors of Education in Wales (ADEW) is the professional group of local authority officers accountable for statutory education functions in each of the Local Authorities in Wales.